stevekramercellist/cellist/gallery.md

    description="My father working me hard prior to an adventurous travel to England to audition for a spot at The Yehudi Menuhin School.
 My father is a musician, one whom I had the good fortune to learn from and work with.
 I remember him barely practicing the violin, always working and drawing, painting and sculpting unconditionally.
 He played the violin with excellent phrasing and was one of the finest violinists I have ever encountered.
 As he got older, the sweetness of his singing tone tore me up.
 A true artist." %}
 {% include gimage.html url="/images/photos/009.jpg"
    description="A very confident boy prior to beginning studies at The Yehudi Menuhin School." %}
-{% include gimage.html url="/images/photos/Master_Pupil1.jpg"
+{% include gimage.html url="/images/photos/bengtsson.JPG"
    description="In the home of the legendary Scandinavian cellist, my first former cello teacher, Erling Blöndal Bengtsson.
-He was accepted by Gregor Piatigorsky as a student at the Curtis Institute of Music at the age of sixteen." %}
+He was accepted by Gregor Piatigorsky as a student at the Curtis Institute of Music at the age of sixteen, his first assistant and also teacher at Curtis." %}
 {% include gimage.html url="/images/photos/012.jpg"
    description="Yehudi Menuhin School years.
 Addicted to grand musicians such as violionist Yehudi Menuhin, pianist and composer and chamber music teacher Peter Norris, cellist Alexander Chausian and candy!" %}
 {% include gimage.html url="/images/photos/005.jpg"